madebyform/react-parts/readme.md

 git push dokku master
 ```

-For updating the catalog, we simply call `npm run publish` which, among other things, uploads the static files via `scp`.
+For updating the catalog, we simply call `npm run publish` which, among other things, updates the search index.

 ### Setting up a production environment